aelydens/teamworldbot/README.md

 III.
 Technical Complexity: The Encryption-Decryption Algorithm will require organic development and testing.
 In addition, Front End development and API deployment will require the application of new skills in a short amount of time.

 V. Time (6 weeks): The limited time to work through the development cycle and address any potential problems presents significant risk.
-It will be crucial that we honestly asses our skillsets and adequately define a project that can be completed in the allocated time.
+It will be crucial that we honestly evaluate our skillsets and adequately define a project that can be completed in the allocated time.

 VI.
 Scope and Feature Creep:  Failure to define the project and deviate from requirements and features will increase the risk of producing an incomplete project.